fr0zn/TreeDude/README.md

 # Timber
 Tree cut game written in C with ncurses, inspired by "TreeDude" mini-game from "SuperHot".
+Game written in one afternoon.

 ## Dependencies